 In conclusion, everything we are and what we are like is projected onto our activity, onto our behavior and leaves footprints that can be used to build a profile that represents us, even in our virtual activity.

-This premise allows us to use the MO concept in the cybercrime arena in the same way as we do in analogical criminology.
-This means that a virtual MO attempts to achieve the same 3 objectives: to hide the cybercriminal’s identity, to complete commission of the cybercrime and to facilitate their escape.
+This premise allows us to use the modus operandi concept in the cybercrime arena in the same way as we do in analogical criminology.
+This means that a virtual modus operandi attempts to achieve the same 3 objectives: to hide the cybercriminal’s identity, to complete commission of the cybercrime and to facilitate their escape.

-An analysis of the MO of a cybercrime can provide us with information on whether we are facing script kiddies, a hacktivist, a spy, someone seeking profit, revenge, etc.
+An analysis of the modus operandi of a cybercrime can provide us with information on whether we are facing script kiddies, a hacktivist, a spy, someone seeking profit, revenge, etc.

-In cybercrimes such as phishing or sexting, the MO the cybercriminal deploys can reveal details about their communication or social skills.
+In cybercrimes such as phishing or sexting, the modus operandi the cybercriminal deploys can reveal details about their communication or social skills.

 This enables us, through content analysis and other techniques, to deduce the educational level of a specific hacker, whether they are a misfit or not, the possibilities of social activity, hobbies, etc. It is highly likely that the profile of a pharmer, who engages in this type of cybercrime, is very different from that of a carder, who only seeks economic gain.